LAVS-TM/Map-Generation/README.md

 [title-img]:https://img.shields.io/badge/-LAVS-blue
 [profile]:https://github.com/LAVS-TM

-This is the repository for a python chess engine with an **Q-Learning** IA.
-The goal was to have fun with artificial intelligence and to step up our knowledge on **reinforcement learning** !
+This goal of this project was to create a **medieval city generator** with python.

 ## Chess Engine